Kycermann/rollup-plugin-import-css-classes/README.md

 );
 ```

-It's OK to use the same class names in different `.css` files.
+It's OK to use the same class names across different `.css` files.

 ## Installation